Prorated Rent

 Kopa - What is Prorated Rent, and How Should You Calculate It?

 Prorated rent is the amount you pay based on the number of days you occupy a rented residence during a particular month.
-With prorated rent, a tenant does not have to pay an entire month’s rent if they move in or out partway through the month or if there are other interruptions in their tenancy.
+With prorated rent, a tenant does not have to pay an entire month's rent.

 Landlords are not required to offer prorated rent.
-If they do, it should be part of the residential lease agreement.
+If you do, it should be part of the residential lease agreement.

 Create a Residential Lease Agreement now

 In some cases, landlords use prorated rent as a fair way for tenants to pay for the actual time they are living in an apartment or rental home.
-Cases of prorated rent include when a tenant needs to move into or out of the home in the middle of a month rather than on the first day or last day of the month.
+Below are some examples.

-Let’s say a college student’s lease ends on April 30 but has final exams that extend into the first few days of May.
-A prorated rent allows the tenant to pay for only those few days rather than the entire month.
+- Delayed move-outs: Let's say you are a college student whose lease ends on April 30, but your final exams extend into the first few days of May.
+A prorated rent allows you to pay for only a few days rather than the entire month.

-Another example of prorated rent can occur if a tenant has the legal right to move out early due to violations of the lease agreement, such as health or safety violations.
+- Lease violations: Another example of prorated rent can occur if a tenant has the legal right to move out early due to lease agreement breaches, such as health or safety violations.

 How To Calculate Prorated Rent

 Now, you use that information to find your prorated rent.
-Multiply your daily rent by how many days you will be occupying the apartment that month.
-Here is the total formula:
+Multiply your daily rent by the number of days you will be occupying the apartment that month.

 Here is an example to illustrate this formula.
-If your rent is $1,800 per month, your daily rent for June equals $60 because $1,800 divided by the 30 days in the month of June is $60.
+If your rent is $1,800 per month, your daily rent for June equals $60, because $1,800 divided by the 30 days in June is $60.

 If you move in on June 15, you will occupy the apartment for 15 days that month.
 Thus, you multiply your daily rent of $60 by 15 for a prorated rent of $900.

-You can use an online prorated rent calculator to figure out your prorated rent.
+You may use an online prorated rent calculator to determine your prorated rent.

 Be sure to check your lease agreement and confirm the amount with your landlord before making the prorated payment.
 This step is an integral part of your move-in/move-out checklist.